 Costs not covered by the program fee include:

-Course texts/supplies, $200 visa fee for Tanzania. some meals, personal expenses.
+Course texts/supplies, $200 visa fee for Tanzania. some meals, and personal expenses.

 2. Belmont Tuition